Rabbid76/graphics-snippets/documentation/projection_and_depth.md

  ![NDC](image/NDC.png)

 - View matrix:<br/>
   The view matrix describes the direction and position from which the scene is looked at.
 The view matrix transforms from the wolrd space to the view (eye) space.
-In the coordinat system on the viewport, the X-axis points to the left, the Y-axis up and the Z-axis out of the view (Note in a right hand system the Z-Axis is the cross product of the X-Axis and the Y-Axis).
+If the coordiante system of the view space is a [Right-hand](https://en.wikipedia.org/wiki/Right-hand_rule) system, then the X-axis points to the left, the Y-axis up and the Z-axis out of the view (Note in a right hand system the Z-Axis is the cross product of the X-Axis and the Y-Axis).
 In general world coordinates and view coordinates are [Cartesian coordinates](https://en.wikipedia.org/wiki/Cartesian_coordinate_system)

 ![view](image/view_coordinates.png)